-RECOMMENDATIONS (3RD EDITION) COMPLY EXPLANATION A listed entity should give security holders the option to receive communications from, and send communications to, the entity and its security registry electronically. to the ASX, including the release of the Annual Report, half yearly reports and quarterly reports.
+RECOMM ENDATIONS (3 RD EDITION) COMPLY EXPLANATION receive c entity should give security holders the option to communications from, and send communications ntity and its security registry electronically. to the ASX, including the release of the Annual Report, half yearly reports and quarterly reports.
 Links are made available to the Company's website on which all information provided to the ASX is immediately posted.
 Shareholders queries should be referred to the Company Secretary at first instance.
-Principle 7: Recognise and manage risk Recommendation 7.1 The Board of a listed entity should: (a) have a committee or committees to oversee risk, each of which: YES (a) The Company does not have an Audit and Risk Committee The Company's Corporate Governance Plan contains Audit and Risk Committee Charter that provides for t creation of an Audit and Risk Committee (if it is considered will benefit the Company), with at least three members, all (i) has at least three members, a majority of whom are independent Directors; and whom must be independent Directors, and which must be chaired by an independent Director. (ii) is chaired by an independent Director, and disclose: A copy of the Corporate Governance Plan is available on the Company's website. (iii) the charter of the committee; (iv) the members of the committee; and (v) as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or (b) The Company does not have an Audit and Risk Committee as the Board consider the Company will not currently benefit from its establishment.
-In accordance with the Company's Board Charter, the Board carries out the duties that would ordinarily be carried out by the Audit and Risk Committee under the Audit and Risk Committee Charter including the following processes to oversee the entity's risk management framework: (b) if it does not have a risk committee or committees that satisfy (a) above, disclose that fact and the process it employs for overseeing the entity's risk management framework. (i) the Board devotes time at Board meetings to fulfilling the roles and responsibilities associated with overseeing risk and maintaining the entity's risk management framework and associated internal compliance and control procedures.
+Principle 7: Recognise and manage risk Т has at least three members, a majority of whom YES (a) The Company does not have an Audit and Risk Committee.
+The Company's Corporate Governance Plan contains an Audit and Risk Committee Charter that provides for the creation of an Audit and Risk Committee (if it is considered it will benefit the Company), with at least three members, all of whom must be independent Directors, and which must be chaired by an independent Director. (ii) are independent Directors; and is chaired by an independent Director, A copy of the Corporate Governance Plan is available on the Company's website. (iii) (iv) (v) (b) if it do satisfy the charter of the committee; the members of the committee; and as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or pes not have a risk committee or committees that (a) above, disclose that fact and the process it bys for overseeing the entity's risk management ework. (b) The Company does not have an Audit and Risk Committee as the Board consider the Company will not currently benefit from its establishment.
+In accordance with the Company's Board Charter, the Board carries out the duties that would ordinarily be carried out by the Audit and Risk Committee under the Audit and Risk Committee Charter including the following processes to oversee the entity's risk management framework: (i) the Board devotes time at Board meetings to fulfilling the roles and responsibilities associated with overseeing risk and maintaining the entity's risk management framework and associated internal compliance and control procedures.